Robertogoz/Music/Readme.md

 ## Project Stack

 - Lang → TypeScript in Mobile and API
-- Docker → 3 containers(API, Mobile, DB) → us docker-compose
+- Docker → 3 containers(API, Mobile, DB) → use docker-compose(not implemented yet)
 - Expo Bare workflow
-- Testes unitários - Jest/Testing Library
+- Tests - Jest/Testing Library(not implemented yet)

 - Following a Conventional Commit Pattern - [https://medium.com/linkapi-solutions/conventional-commits-pattern-3778d1a1e657](https://medium.com/linkapi-solutions/conventional-commits-pattern-3778d1a1e657)
 - Create a good documentation(English and Portuguese), maybe using Swagger ui to backend(not necessary because its a simple API)